 As I’ve written here before, the era of legislative coddling and cooing for digital tech in its infant stage seems to be coming to an end.
-Now that the industry’s big enough to fight and win against its corporate rivals, domestically and internationally, it’s no longer the unformed, lovable bouncing ball of promise and potential, deserving of sheltering and special protection.
-We’ve picked a few fights, made some money, ate too much, and we’re getting kicked out of the house.
+Now that the industry’s big enough to fight and win against its corporate rivals, domestically and internationally, it’s no longer the infant, unformed, lovable bouncing ball of promise and potential crying out of sheltering and protection.
+We’ve picked a few fights, made some money, and ate too much.
+We’re getting kicked out of the house, to fend for ourselves.

 I’m not remotely alone, or even close to first, in saying so.
 Even the Trump administration has picked up on the line, making noise, as it does, about reviewing and curtailing Section 230.
 Mr. President got mad at Twitter.
 I doubt the headline bait he’s dangled has much legal meat on it.
 But as ever, the talent for reading the room, if not getting anything done in it, remains instructive.

 That doesn’t mean the end of tech as we know it, or that Amazon and its frenemies will now lose every round before a judge.
 It does mean that tech people and their lawyers will have to do more thinking about, accounting for, and socializing the policies and priorities behind the laws and regulations that apply to business as a whole.
 They will have to think big picture, not narrowly on their own terms, but on those passed down through long-running legal and democratic processes.